-• On September 23, 2013, the Company, Dow Europe Holding B.V. and PBB Polisur S.A., (hereinafter, collectively, "Dow") signed an agreement (the "Agreement"), which contemplates an expenditure by both parties of up to US\$ 188 million which will be directed towards the joint exploitation of an unconventional gas pilot project in the Province of Neuquén, of which Dow will provide up to US\$ 120 million by means of a financing agreement convertible into a participation in the project, which contemplates a first phase of work during which 16 wells will be drilled.
+On September 23, 2013, the Company, Dow Europe Holding B.V. and PBB Polisur S.A., (hereinafter, collectively, "Dow") signed an agreement (the "Agreement"), which contemplates an expenditure by both parties of up to US\$ 188 million which will be directed towards the joint exploitation of an unconventional gas pilot project in the Province of Neuquén, of which Dow will provide up to US\$ 120 million by means of a financing agreement convertible into a participation in the project, which contemplates a first phase of work during which 16 wells will be drilled.
+As of September 30, 2014, 9 wells have been drilled, 5 of which are concluded.

-If Dow exercises the conversion option, YPF would contribute 50% of its participation in the "El Orejano" area, which comprises a total area of 45 km2 (11,090 acres) in the Province of Neuquén and a 50% interest in a joint venture to be formed for the exploitation of this area
+If Dow exercises the conversion option, YPF would contribute 50% of its participation in the "El Orejano" area, which comprises a total area of 45 km2 (11,090 acres) in the Province of Neuquén and a 50% interest in a joint venture to be formed for the exploitation of this area.